yb-cmd/DataStreamingModule/README.md

-### mall_publisher
+### publisher

-to collect with visualization apps, where the real demands should be meet.
+to connect with visualization apps, where the real demands should be meet.

-## Author's comments
+## Notes

-1. I won't say i'm "highly experienced" on this lol.
+1. **Has not been tested in real cases!**

-2. This is **not a** **"serious" project,** mostly used for personal tests.
+2. This is  mostly used for personal tests.

-3. This the first time decided to upload sth on Github.
-Sorry if any "inconveniences"(not really), I will learn.
+3. Some of the annotations haven't been added yet.